-These also happen to be no-bake and can be made in advance and stored in the fridge or even the freezer, in an airtight container (Just wait to add toppings until you’re ready to serve.).
+Make sure to store them in the fridge or even the freezer in an airtight container.
+Also, wait to add toppings until you’re ready to serve.

 How do you guys feel about cookie butter?
 Do you enjoy it right from the jar (We won’t judge if you do!) or, are you such a fan that you’ll take it in any shape, fashion or form?

-- 0.5 cup unsalted butter (if you use salted, omit the additional salt)
+- 0.5 cup unsalted butter If you use salted butter, omit the additional salt.

 - 1 tsp salt